Claude Code Is One Tool With Four Different Personalities

 The Accessibility Tax

 Here's the uncomfortable truth: making something more accessible often means taking power away.
 The web interface removed the terminal barrier.
 Anyone can click a button and connect a repo.
-No command-line skills needed.
-But it also removed slash commands.
-Full customisation.
-The granular control that makes CLI so powerful.
+No command-line skills are needed.
+But it also removed slash commands, full customization, and the granular control that makes CLI so powerful.

 That's not a bug.
 It's a design choice.

-Anthropic explicitly said the CLI will remain the most intelligent and customisable interface.
+Anthropic explicitly stated that the CLI will remain the most intelligent and customizable interface.
 Web and Mobile are about meeting developers wherever they are.
 Accessibility and power live on opposite ends of the spectrum.
-You can optimise for either one.
-Rarely both.
+You can optimize for either one, but rarely both.

 The Convergence Story

 OpenAI launched Codex five months before Claude Code on the web.
-Nearly identical architecture.
-Cloud execution.
-Parallel tasks.
-Browser and mobile access.
-When two leading AI labs land on the same design...
-It's not a coincidence.
+They share nearly identical architecture.
+Both feature cloud execution, parallel tasks, and browser and mobile access.
+When two leading AI labs land on the same design, it’s not a coincidence.

 What This Means for You